libcpr/docs/contribution.md

 ### Infrastructure for Asynchronous Requests
 Relevant Headers: [`async.h`](https://github.com/libcpr/cpr/blob/master/include/cpr/async.h), [`singleton.h`](https://github.com/libcpr/cpr/blob/master/include/cpr/singleton.h), [`threadpool.h`](https://github.com/libcpr/cpr/blob/master/include/cpr/threadpool.h)

-These are headers used by the Asynchronous and Multiple Asynchronous requests API features.
-These are used to instantiate a [`std::packaged_task`](https://en.cppreference.com/w/cpp/thread/packaged_task), which is emplaced on a queue (see `Threadpool::tasks`), and the `std::future` associated with the task is returned by the API function to the caller wrapped in a `cpr::AsyncWrapper`.
+These headers are used by the Asynchronous and Multiple Asynchronous requests API features.
+They are used to instantiate a [`std::packaged_task`](https://en.cppreference.com/w/cpp/thread/packaged_task), which is emplaced on a queue (see `Threadpool::tasks`), and the `std::future` associated with the task is returned by the API function to the caller wrapped in a `cpr::AsyncWrapper`.
-Elements of the `tasks` queue are popped by the worker threads of the `cpr::GlobalThreadpool` (see `async.h`), and processed by instantiating a `cpr::Session` and resolving the request within the thread.
+Elements of the `tasks` queue are popped by worker threads of `cpr::GlobalThreadpool` (see `async.h`), and processed by instantiating a `cpr::Session` and resolving the request within the thread.
 Once the return value of the request has been generated (usually a `cpr::Response`), it can be gotten through `AsyncWrapper::get`.

 ## Testing and Writing Tests
 Test suites for CPR use the [gtest](https://google.github.io/googletest/) framework, and CPR's own [HttpServer](https://github.com/libcpr/cpr/blob/master/test/httpServer.hpp) in order to test behaviours.
 To see the various URIs that can be used to test different aspects of CPR's functionality, in may be useful to look at the implementation of [`HttpServer::OnRequest`](https://github.com/libcpr/cpr/blob/master/test/httpServer.cpp), and then at the different `HttpServer::OnRequest<URIName>` methods for a more detailed look at each URI's implementation.